How Additive Manufacturing helped launch SpaceX

 The SuperDraco rockets are designed primarily as an emergency launch escape rocket in the unlikely event the first stage of the rocket fails explosively.
 These rockets need to accelerate the crew capsule with an incredible thrust of 120,000 pounds in order to safely escape the blast.
-The engine chamber of the SuperDraco was 3D printed out of Inconel; a superalloy used in the aerospace industry for high-stress parts.
+The engine chamber of the SuperDraco was Additive manufactured out of Inconel; a superalloy used in the aerospace industry for high-stress parts.
 This component was put through a variety of tests such as multiple starts, high temperature and extended firing durations to name a few.
 These tests proved that the engine chamber was ready for use on a Dragon 2 capsule rated for human flight.

 Main Oxidiser Valve Body

 This valve body was successfully tested in one of the 9 Merlin 1D engines used on SpaceX’s Falcon 9 in 2014.
 The component managed to withstand cryogenic temperatures at excessive pressures and high vibration.
 This component was also manufactured within 2 days, a record time when compared to the typical 2-month cycle of traditional mould making and casting.
 After various tests and qualifications this part was allowed to replace cast parts on all Falcon 9 flights.

 These critical components are just the first step in a future dominated by additive manufacture, due to SpaceX’s willingness to adopt new technology.
 As long as it benefits the ultimate goal there will be more and more AM parts in SpaceX’s inventory.
 As the technology matures the number of applications will begin to expand and any technological developments made by companies like SpaceX will trickle down into other industries.
 With the AM torch being carried by SpaceX the future of the technology looks bright.

 Find out more about Additive in Aerospace by reading our guide or downloading the whitepaper.